ehorvat1/NES-MEP-Reader/README.md

-# AMS MQTT Bridge for NES-MEP
+# NES-MEP-Reader
 Now based on amsreader-firmware Rev, 2.2.17. (from 5th Mai 2023)

 So it features: WebUI with new design.
 Works offline now.
-No Google plots any more.Last Month info.
+Fixed cost / kWh .Last Month info.

 From my side: Fallback to Wifi AP can make AP button obsolete.
 1hour plot.
 Additional Meter Info on status page.

-With Rel.
+Rel.
 2.3: Data fetch from meter and Web Interface now on 2 second base.
 New 5 minute plot.
+Upcoming Rel.
+2.4: Frequency Indicator and MQTT Topic

 This code is designed to decode data from NES (Networked Energy Services) electric smart meters which are installed in some countries in Europe (eg. Denmark and Austria, Switzerland).
 The data is presented in a graphical web interface and can also send the data to a MQTT broker which makes it suitable for home automation project.